fluid-dev/hexo-theme-fluid/README_en.md

 #### 1. Get the latest version

-Please download the [latest release version](https://github.com/fluid-dev/hexo-theme-fluid/releases) first, and the master branch cannot guarantee stability.
+Please download the [latest release](https://github.com/fluid-dev/hexo-theme-fluid/releases) first, and the master branch cannot guarantee stability.

 After downloading, extract it to the themes directory and rename it to `fluid`.